jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But I’m not going to talk about my experience too much.
 All that’s important is there was a problem, a big one wasting millions of your dollars, weeks of workers’ time (lots of it unpaid overtime), and maybe even your life, and it was against the rules to solve it.

-Here's when I decided to contribute back to open-source.
-Because even if I won this battle, it would be a tiny victory.
-Open-source can already transform our way of life, to actually solve major problems like road traffic, personal isolation, climate change.
-But to connect open-source with the people we need a new ruling philosophy.
+Even if I won this battle, it would be a tiny victory.
+So here's when I decided to contribute back to open-source.
+Despite already having the technology to transform our way of life, to actually connect with the people and solve things like traffic and climate change requires the people having a new ruling philosophy.

 One that that says improving their society is the only rule that matters.